RosoTuotanto/RosoTuotanto/README.md

 *Roso Games is a Finnish game development project where participants learn the basics of game development through hands-on work.
 No prior experience is needed.
 The project is organized by Kukunori ry, a Finnish non-profit focused on culture and wellbeing.*

-*__The project is currently only available in Finnish__, but we are working on expanding it globally and open sourcing the learning materials so that anyone can pick up game development, Lua programming, and the Solar2D engine..*
+🇬🇧 🇺🇸 *__The project is currently only available in Finnish__, but we are working on expanding it globally and open sourcing the learning materials so that anyone can pick up game development, Lua programming, and the Solar2D engine.*